 Beyond being big on fun, our Engineering programs in the Indianapolis region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
 Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼

 Attention all Aspiring Engineers

-From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
-Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her creativity and imagination in the process.
+From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
+Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
-We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!
+In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 Our Engineering programs in the Indianapolis region include:

-- STEM-based learning that focuses on teaching valuable 21st century skills.
+- STEM-focused learning that will help your child acquire valuable 21st century skills.

-- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.
+- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

-- Regular emails throughout the program to keep parents informed of their child’s progress.
+- Regular emails to keep parents informed of their child’s progress.